-8 November Neo-Marxism: Class and Politics
+Week 9 Neo-Marxism: Class and Politics

-- Claus OFFE and Helmut WIESENTHAL, "Two Logics of Collective Action: Theoretical Notes on Social Class and Organizational Form" (Political Power and Social Theory Vol. 1, 1980) - Ellen Mieksins Wood, "The Separation of the Economic and the Political in

-Capitalism" (New Left Review Series 1, no. 127, 1981)

-• Erik Olin Wright, "Working-Class Power, Capitalist-Class Interests, and Class Compromise" (American Journal of Sociology Vol. 105, No. 4) www.jstor.org/stable/3003886
+- Claus OFFE and Helmut WIESENTHAL, "Two Logics of Collective Action: Theoretical Notes on Social Class and Organizational Form" (Political Power and Social Theory Vol. 1, 1980) - Ellen Mieksins Woop, "The Separation of the Economic and the Political in Capitalism" (New Left Review Series 1, no. 127, 1981) - Erik Olin Wright, "Working-Class Power, Capitalist-Class Interests, and Class Compromise" (American Journal of Sociology Vol. 105, No. 4)

-15 November Debating Theories of Class
+Week 10 Debating Theories of Class

-- Max Weber, "Class, Status, Party" (FMW Ch.
-7) - Erik Olin Wright, "A Framework for Class Analysis in the Marxist Tradition" (Ch.
+- Erik Olin WRIGHT, "Foundations for a Neo-Marxist Class Analysis" (Ch.
 1 in Approaches to Class Analysis, ed.
-Wright, Cambridge University Press, 2005) - Pierre Bourdieu, "The Social Space and the Genesis of Groups" (Theory and Society Vol. 14, No. 6, 1985) doi.org/10.1007/BF00174048 - John H. GOLDTHORPE, "Class Analysis and the Reorientation of Class Theory: The Case of Persisting Differentials in Educational Attainment" (The British Journal of Sociology Vol. 47, No. 3, 1996) www.jstor.org/stable/591365 - Vivek Chibber, "Rescuing Class from the Cultural Turn" (Catalyst Vol. 1, No. 1, 2017)
+Wright, Cambridge University Press, 2005) - Pierre Bourdieu, "The Social Space and the Genesis of Groups" (Theory and Society Vol. 14, No. 6, 1985) - Christine Delphy, "Women in Stratification Studies," (Ch.
+2 in Close to Home, University of Massachusetts Press, 1984)